Representable/representable/docs/docs/doc1.md

 ### 1. Add database and Mapbox settings to your local environment

-From the Terminal, add the following settings to your `bash_profile`.
-This will add these context variables to your local environment.
+From the Terminal, add the following settings to your `.bash_profile`.
+Everything you add to the `.bash_profile` will become part of your local environment.

 First, type:
 ```